-Criteria: Fixed gauge licensees authorized to possess sealed sources containing radioactive material in excess of the limits specified in 10 CFR 30.35, "Financial assurance and
+Criteria: Portable gauge licensees authorized to possess sealed sources containing radioactive material in excess of the limits specified in 10 CFR 30.35, "Financial assurance and recordkeeping for decommissioning," must provide evidence of financial assurance for decommissioning.

-Licensees are required to maintain, in an identified location, decommissioning records related to leaking sources and to structures and equipment where gauges are used or stored.
+Licensees are required to maintain, in an identified location, decommissioning records related to leaking sources and to structures and equipment where portable gauges are used or stored.
 Pursuant to 10 CFR 30.35(g), licensees must transfer these records important to decommissioning to the new proposed licensee before licensed activities are transferred or assigned in accordance with 10 CFR 30.34(b).
 Furthermore, pursuant to 10 CFR 30.51(f), prior to license termination, each licensee must forward the records required by 10 CFR 30.35(g) to the appropriate NRC regional office.